Using Virtual Machines Part 1

-If you are using Mac: Select “OS X hosts”
+If you are using macOS: Select “OS X hosts”

-If you are using something else, we recommend using Windows or Mac for this workshop.
+If you are using something else, we recommend using Windows or macOS for this workshop.
 Anything else is beyond the scope for this workshop.

-Note some option selections are on the third page.
+Please note that there are some option selections on the third page.

-If you see this warning, do not worry, this is expected.
+If you see this warning, do not worry as this is expected.

-Finally, you can keep the checkbox selected to start VirtualBox after installing.
+Finally, select the checkbox to start VirtualBox after it finishes installing.

 Yes!
 We finished the installation of VirtualBox.
 We are ready to get started on using it now.